Ayush-2005547/Classifying-Fake-News-using-Tree-Based-Models/README.md

 - **Decision Tree CV Accuracy**: ( 0.995500913180988)
 - **Random Forest CV Accuracy**: (0.9873491024099069)

-The Random Forest model generally performs better due to its ensemble nature, reducing overfitting compared to a single decision tree.
+Surprisingly, the **Decision Tree outperformed the Random Forest** in terms of cross-validation accuracy for this dataset.
+This could be due to the nature of the data or the simplicity of the feature space, where a single well-tuned tree was sufficient.

 ## Technologies Used:
 - **Python**